 Recreational fishing is one of this country’s most favorite pastimes.
 Each year, 46 million Americans, alone or with friends and family, spend time on the water fishing and, often, boating.
 However after years of steady growth, recreational fishing participation rates have leveled off.
 Some states have even experienced declines in participation.

-The American Sportfishing Association (ASA) is the parent organization of KeepAmericaFishing™.
-Since its founding in 1933, ASA has represented the interests of the entire sportfishing community to help ensure that we have clean water, abundant fish and plenty of places to go fishing.
+Since its founding in 1933, the American Sportfishing Association (ASA) has represented the interests of the entire sportfishing community to help ensure that we have clean water, abundant fish and plenty of places to go fishing.

-The website – www.KeepAmericaFishing.org – is the vehicle through which anglers can engage in advocacy, sign up to receive news and alerts and show their support by contributing to the campaign.
+The website – www.KeepAmericaFishing.org – is the vehicle through which anglers can engage in advocacy, sign up to receive news and alerts and show their support for recreational fishing and boating.

-Our grants empower local communities and leverage volunteer support to invest in the future of fishing.
+These grants empower local communities and leverage volunteer support to invest in the future of fishing.
 These grants are an important part of the broader nationwide efforts to conserve the outdoors and ensure millions of Americans and future generations can enjoy fishing.

 In 1998, the U.S. Congress passed the Sportfishing and Boating Safety Act.
 The Act required the Secretary of the Interior to implement a national outreach and communication plan to address participation issues associated with recreational fishing and boating, while ensuring public support for aquatic resource conservation.

 Through the efforts of the Sportfishing and Boating Partnership Council (SFBPC), the Recreational Boating & Fishing Foundation (RBFF) was created as an independent 501(c)(3) non-profit organization to implement a national campaign to get more people fishing and boating – www.takemefishing.org and www.vamosapescar.org.